asnayou/ADM-HM-1/README.md

 ##### Word Order
 As Time Delta i passed a long time on this one.
 The first solution i made was simple and based on dictionnary : keys were words and values were occurences/frequences.
 Then i just had to print the length of the keys() to know the number of differents words and print the values for the number of occurencies.
 The result was a TimeOut Error.
 I thought is was due to the fact that my algorithm was comparing strings that took a long time.
 That is why i try an ASCII version of my code in order to accelerate calculs.
 But got the same result.

+##### Recursive digit
+Like the _Word order_ exercice, i got a problem of time.
+For 3 tests on 11 i got RunTime Error but i couldn't find why, because when i try with customs input, HackerRank return me an error due to the shape of the input (too hudge).

 ### Note about exercices i can't succed at all :